owl-language/Owl/README.md

 Owl is an interpreted, dynamically typed, procedural language.
 It features pascal-like syntax, with C-style scope rules.
-Variables and procedures are declare before used.
-Variable types are assigned implicitly and can change through assignment.

 Owl's Mascot, (\\^(OvO)^/), is named Flaco, in dedication to the memory of Flaco the Owl who came to fame for escaping his enclosure in New York City's Central Park Zoo after years of captivity and